Search Results for "events"

 The joint selects committee’s claims of auditor failings in its report on the collapse of Carillion marks a ‘watershed’ for the accountancy profession according to the head of the ICAEW, with the Big Four firms also acknowledging that the statutory audit market needs reform.
 Although Deloitte was Carillion's sole internal auditor, all three of the other big four did work for the group, with KPMG serving as external auditor, EY providing turn round advice and PwC advising the company, its pension schemes and the government.

 The report called on the government to refer KPMG, EY, PwC and Deloitte to the Competition and Markets Authority for potential break-up, or splitting the firms' audit functions from non-audit services.
 Meanwhile, KPMG is already under investigation by the UK's accountancy regulator for its role.
-The above left us with question: can the world of accountancy ever produce quality audit and free corporate failure with the dominance of big four?
+The above left us with question: can the world of accountancy ever produce quality audit and free from corporate failure with the dominance of big four?

 Risk within an enterprise can come from various sources.
 By implementing an enterprise risk management (ERM) framework, organization can reduce the likelihood of unexpected disruptive business events in their environment.
 By focusing resources on critical areas of your operations, we at SALIHIN will help you to identify control deficiencies and other threats to your business goals and remediate the problems.